Iptables

 When creating chain contents, each rule has:

 • -t table.
-It's 'filter' by default, so can be omitted on firewall rules
+When omitted this defaults to filter, so often is omitted on firewall rules

 • -A chain to append to a chain (or -I to insert, possibly -R to replace)